chipsalliance/Cores-VeeR-EL2/docs/source/interrupts.md

 :::

 :::{note}
-The gateway does not implement any edge-detection logic (e.g., an edge-triggered flop) to convert the interrupt request to a level-triggered interrupt signal (see {numref}`fig-configurable-gatewat-diagram`).
+The gateway does not implement any edge-detection logic (e.g., an edge-triggered flop) to convert the interrupt request to a level-triggered interrupt signal (see {numref}`fig-configurable-gateway-diagram`).
 Therefore, the interrupt request input signal must be set to the inactive level (i.e., to '0' for an active-high interrupt and to '1' for an active-low interrupt) to avoid an interrupt request being continuously reported as pending, even after the gateway's IP latch has been cleared.
 Consequently, if the gateway of an unused interrupt request input is programmed to an "active-high" polarity, the interrupt input signal must be tied off to '0'.
 Similarly, if the polarity is programmed to "active-low", the interrupt input signal must be tied off to '1'.